dansmyers/IntroToCS/Exam_Reviews/Midterm_Review.md

 - Remember that you can always write a short program and run it to see what it does if you're unsure.

+- Study actuively; don't just read your class notes.
+This is not a vocabulary test!
+You need to examine each one of the programs below, predict what it does, then check if your answer is correct.
+Repeat with similar examples until you're comfortable handling programs of each type.

 - Make notes to yourself.
 Trace the execution of the program step-by-step and keep track of the values of each variable.

 - **Don't try to memorize the answers**.
 Focus on understanding how each program executes so you'll be prepared for new questions or similar questions with changed values.